FHWA/RDE-Visualization-Support/element3/README.md

 Now that you have all the files downloaded and placed into the correct directories you can start running the scripts to prepare the data for Element 3.

-First run `Mn_DOT_All_DataPrep`.
+First run `Element 3 - Data Preparation`.
 This will place a sqlite database into this directory.

-Second you must add indexes to the four tables which are used in the next script.

-* Weather: StationID, ObsTypeName, Timestamp
-* Update: VehicleName, Timestamp, GPS_Quality
-* Mdtx: VehicleName, Timestamp, GPS_Quality
-* Vaix: VehicleName, Timestamp, GPS_Quality

-Finally run `DownSampleFile`.
-This will create four cscs in the data folder.
+Finally run `Element 3 - Down Sample`.
+This will create four files in the data folder.
 These four files are used in the Element 3 visualization.